Ronchi Test Calculator: match, null, tape band and grid tests

 Show pasted image? yes no transparency width height x offset y offset name

-Zonal slope errors: manual manipulation of zones
+Zonal slope errors: manual manipulation

 Zonal slope errors: side view